Kinark/Materialize-stepper/README.md

 ## Getting Started

 First of all, sorry for the bad english.
 Also, I don't know how to work with github yet.
 Yeah.

-It's simple (really simples), small, bugged and has lack of resources, but it is the first version so...
+The plugin is simple (really simple), small, bugged and has lack of resources, but it is the first version so...
 Wait for more (???) and...
 HELP ME!!!

 ### Prerequisities

-Since it is still a implementation to [Materializecss framework](http://materializecss.com/), you'll need it implemented.
-So as [jQuery Validation Plugin](https://jqueryvalidation.org/), the plugin use it to verify required inputs to proceed or not,
+Since it is still a implementation to [Materializecss framework](http://materializecss.com/), you'll need it.
+So as [jQuery Validation Plugin](https://jqueryvalidation.org/), the stepper use it to verify required inputs to proceed or not:

 ```
 - jQuery (obviously)